divorce is filed, the opposing party has been served and in some cases a temporary

 CLICK the button below to get your

 “16 Steps to Help You Plan & Prepare for Your Texas Divorce”

 Other Articles you may be interested in:

 - You've filed your Divorce... now what?
-The "Discovery Process" and why it's important
+The "Discovery Process"

 - Discovery in Texas Divorce Cases